Why “scaling” is necessary

 It works like this: enter the 4 numbers in the left column AverageRawScore, DesiredAverage, MaxRawScore, and DesiredMax as they apply to your test.
 The scaled scores will appear in the table in the lower left.

-The graph shows all the scores from 0 to 100.
-To see just your scores, delete everything in the xi column and enter your scores (in any order, with or without duplicates).
+To scale your exam, delete everything in the x1 column and enter your scores (in any order, with duplicates).
 The scaled scores appear in the second column of the table and the pairs are graphed.

 The two highlighted points are (AverageRawScore, DesiredAverage) and (MaxRawScore, DesiredMax).
 These may be dragged to see the effect of changing them.